 How can I become a Therapy Animal Team?

 * Please note that due to limited staffing, the Monroe County Humane Association is not currently onboarding new Therapy Team members.
-All inquiries regarding Therapy Team Certification will be answered at the time we resume the onboarding process. *
+Current teams can still renew their registration.

 Follow these steps!